My Approach to Helping

 More Info About My Practice

-Presently, I accept the following insurance plans: Blue Cross Blue Shield, Aetna, and Humana.
+Presently, I accept the following insurance plans: Blue Cross Blue Shield, Aetna, Humana, and United Healthcare.

 For those not on the aforementioned insurance panels, I would be more than happy to provide a superbill if desired so that clients may submit to insurance for reimbursement.

 How My Own Struggles Made Me a Better Therapist

 In reflecting on my life's journey, both personally and professionally, it is amazing to think about the ways in which one informs the other.
 Although life has given me many blessings, it has not been without numerous anticipated and unanticipated challenges-grief and loss, blended family difficulties, transitions, job loss, work-life balance as a new mom, and family-of-origin issues.
 These life challenges have helped to make me the person and therapist I am today.